tagae/btrfs-backup/README.md

     btrfs-backup-snapshot /home /var/backup/home

-Pools can be sent to other pools:
+Entire pools can be sent to other pools:

     btrfs-backup-send /var/backup/home /mnt/external/backup/home

-You can do this to copy your local snapshots to external storage as a safeguard.
+In this way you can copy your local snapshots to external storage.

 Pools can be cleaned up to remove old snapshots: